neuhofmo/RecBlast/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Citing information

+If you used any of the available RecBlast versions, please cite our preprint:
+Rapoport and Neuhof.
+RecBlast: Cloud-Based Large Scale Orthology Detection. bioRxiv 112946; doi: https://doi.org/10.1101/112946

 ### Contact

 If you have any other questions, or any bugs to report, please contact us at recblast@gmail.com.